-BRIEF-China Jicheng notes decrease in price and increase in trading volume of shares of co
+BRIEF-China Jicheng notes decrease in price and increase in trading volume of shares of Co

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Noted decrease in price and increase in trading volume of shares of company
+* Notes decrease in price and increase in trading volume of shares of company

-* Board confirms that it is not aware of any reasons for these price and trading volume movements Source text for Eikon: Further company coverage:
+* "Confirms that it is not aware of any reasons for these price and trading volume movements" Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)